-South Sudan country profile - BBC News
+South Sudan profile

 Made up of the 10 southern-most states of Sudan, South Sudan is one of the most diverse countries in Africa.
 It is home to over 60 different major ethnic groups, and the majority of its people follow traditional religions.

 Independence did not bring conflict in South Sudan to an end.
-The 2013-2015 civil war displaced 2.2 million people and threatened the success of one of the world's newest countries.
+Civil war broke out in 2013 when the president fell out with his then vice president.
+Some 4 million people have been displaced.

 - Read more country profiles - Profiles by BBC Monitoring